Comparison of Labeling Policies of Major Eco-Social and Fair Trade Certifications for Multi-ingredient Products

-Following are more detailed questions covering the key elements that inform our overall assessment.
+Detailed questions covering key elements that inform our overall assessment

 Why is this important?

 Labeling policies are how programs communicate to consumers.
 Especially for multi-ingredient, or composite products, the policies of a program can either help a consumer make an informed choice or mislead them.
 Independent research has confirmed that a fair trade or eco-social seal with the absence of sufficient descriptive information (such as a disclosure of the percentage ingredients that are actually certified) leads consumers to believe the majority of the product is certified even if it is not, and when they realize it is not they feel deceived.
 Fair World Project (FWP) advocates first for labeling policies of fair trade and eco-social labels to be clear and honest.
 The best policies will also:

 - Deliver the maximum benefit to farmers/producer by requiring or rewarding brands that use the highest percentage of fair and eco-social ingredients possible while prohibiting any ingredients that exploit producers in that supply chain even if not all ingredients are certified to the highest possible standard.

 - Require that the majority of ingredients in a product be certified before approving a front-panel seal.